netanelreese/Disgotchi-for-hacklahoma/README.md

 * :rooster: Adult Stage:

 *  :1st_place_medal: Additional Features (As time allows):
-Leaderboards within the server to show who takes care of the Disgotchi the most
+1. Leaderboards within the server to show who takes care of the Disgotchi the most
 Achievements whenever the server/user reaches a certain benchmark (i.e. the server feeding the pet 1000 times or a single user feeding the pet 100 times)
 Achievements will add a certain XP to the bond value of the pet to make it "act closer" to the servers users

+2. Let the people on a server message anything to the bot, just like how we talk to our pet.
+Depending on the sentiment of what someone said, the bot responds with either a happy or a sad animal gif.
+Simple sentiment analysis, Giphy endpoint

 * Notes:
 Personality types would change the "behavior" when interacting with the users, different ways to play with the pet and different dialogue options -Nate